QuickDapp/QuickDapp-OLD/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug and help us improve QuickDapp
+about: Report a bug and/or security vulnerability.
 title: "[BUG] "
 labels: bug
 assignees: hiddentao